 The boy continued to mutter to himself, blinking his eyes towards his opponent – his challenger.

 The boy's cheeks tinted a bit when he considered he might have just inserted himself in to some sort of lovers' quarrel.
+Mint looked appalled and quite upset with her teammate when he'd been called out.
 His rampant imagination made his eyebrow twitch, as he wondered what sort of mess he might have managed to make for himself.

-That caused the boy to hum as he looked over to Goodwitch on the far side of the arena.
+He shook the thought off and looked over to Goodwitch on the far side of the arena.
 She met his eyes, and it looked to the boy like the professor took a steadying breath.

 "Are you ready, Mr. Arc?"